gsm007-data/ai-bootcamp-dubai/Lab-0:IBM_Cloud_Setup/README.md

 # Lab:0 - IBM Cloud Setup

 🎯 Objective
-This pre-work lab is intended to check whether you've create the IBM cloud environment properly or not.
+This pre-work lab is intended to check whether you've created the IBM cloud environment properly or not.

 These values are essential for running various hands-on exercises and labs throughout the bootcamp.
 Follow the below steps to create the above.